 The Forest Accelerator: investing in the future of forest conservation

-It’s no secret that forests are disappearing at a devastating rate.
-And along with them the species that thrive under their canopy, the services they provide, and the awe and wonder they inspire.
-Whether it’s due to agricultural expansion, exploitation or weak governance, ultimately, deforestation is a symptom of a global system that does not value forests in their natural state.
+Forests are disappearing.
+As are the species that thrive under their canopies and the services they provide to communities worldwide.
+Whether it’s due to agricultural expansion, resource exploitation or weak governance, ultimately, deforestation is a symptom of a global system that does not value forests in their natural state.

 Local conservation organisations play a crucial role in sustaining the tropical forests that we all depend on.
 BirdLife’s local Partners have had remarkable success in securing legal protection for threatened forests around the world, and in supporting local communities to conserve their forests.
-But too often conservation initiatives do not reach their full potential because they are built on traditional NGO structures with insecure funding cycles: how can a conservationist think of innovate, future-proof solutions when they are not sure if their work will be funded next year?
+But too often conservation initiatives do not reach their full potential because they are built on traditional NGO structures with insecure funding cycles.
+How can a conservationist think of innovative and future-proof solutions when they are not sure if their work will have funding next year?

 The Accelerator Effect: we invest in the teams behind bold forest landscape programmes

 Our Accelerator is modelled on start-up incubators in the tech sector.
 We select the Sustainable Finance Initiatives posed by BirdLife Partners that have the highest potential to conserve forests and draw in income for the Partner and local communities.
 Once selected, these initiatives are kick-started and scaled-up with targeted seed funding, technical mentorship and profile raising.

 As the Accelerator comes into it’s third year, we have seen considerable success with involved Partners, who have influenced regional business practices, certified and commercialised forest-positive products and forged essential partnerships with private sector companies.

 Now, the Accelerator has expanded its scope of work further through helping Partners engage in forest carbon initiatives, such as REDD+, in their landscapes which can potentially unlock millions of pounds in private finance.